Malagel/MangaPrintingTool/README.md

 After renaming, you would need to put everything inside the 'cover' folder, and then double click the 'script.exe' to get to the prompting:

 	1. Do you want to print a book (manga, comic, etc) or just a cover? (cover/book):
-You will see this first, we want to create a cover this time, so type 'cover'.
+You will see this first.
+We want to create a cover this time, so type 'cover'.

 	2. Choose the order in which you will be reading ('left to right' or 'right to left'):
 Same as the book creation, the program wants to know this to arrange your cover images correctly.
 If you got just one page this does nothing.